dangitrp/medical-rp-guide/docs/Modern/Mental/Mental-Exams.md

   - Have you had any thoughts of hurting yourself or others?
   - Do you have a plan for self-harm or harm to others?

-## Issue-Specific GPT Prompt

-You can use the following prompt to help with generating diagnostic criteria, questions to ask, and responses to look for:

-> You are portraying a doctor in a roleplay scenario where you will conduct a psychiatric examination on a patient who desires assessment and diagnosis for **INSERT MENTAL HEALTH ISSUE**.
-Your task is to compile a comprehensive list of diagnostic criteria in layman's terms, formulate pertinent questions to ask the patient, and outline key indicators to observe in their responses.

 ---